 In 2022, we had a leapfrog in the crusade of regulators to protect investors and influence corporate behaviour against the current “alphabet soup” of voluntary standards and lack of abundant and reliable non-financial information.

 Three major proposals will dominate the ESG reporting landscape in 2023:

 - The International Sustainability Standards Board (ISSB),

-- and the United States Securities and Exchange Commission (SEC) proposed rules.
+- United States Securities and Exchange Commission (SEC) proposed rules.